Because of the steep grade the

 National Park can be tough if the day

 is warm.
-The best time to do this hike is the early spring when water levels are at a peak, making the numerous waterfalls along the run that much nicer.
+The best time to do this hike is the early spring when water levels are at a peak, making the numerous waterfalls along Keiser Run that much nicer.
 At one point the trail even passes through a small set of falls.
+Enjoy spectacular views of either side of the gorge as the Little Devis Stairs trail gets closer to the top of the gorge.

 The second half of the hike follows the Keyser Run Fire Road back down past the Bolen Cemetery.
 This is a pleasant walk through some old growth.
 If you would like to make this hike longer add the 3 sections of the Piney Branch hike to make the circuit a little over 9.0 miles.